xentu/xentu-engine/README.md

 - Core scripts/shaders etc.. are embedded into the executable via CMake.
 - An asset manager on the C++ side can load in files from the filesystem.
-- The Lua interpreter can speak to the filesystem to require other lua files.
+- The Lua interpreter can speak to the filesystem to require other Lua files.

 That all sounds fine until you realise from a programmers perspective it's highly unmaintainable.
-As a result I was never able to provide a way to wrap a games assets into a bundle like other games do, and I also had to write an alternative include lua function to get around Lua's strange include system.
+As a result I was never able to provide a way to wrap a games assets into a bundle like other games do, and I also had to write an alternative include Lua function to get around Lua's strange include system.

 ### CMake Issues